Peugeot Logo

 Peugeot Logo History

-Historical roots, high prestige, and boundless power – that’s what Peugeot wants to show.
-His line of cars is decorated with a logo that fully meets these criteria because it represents the king of animals – the lion.
+Historical roots, high prestige, and boundless power, that’s what Peugeot wants to show.
+His line of cars is decorated with a logo that fully meets these criteria because it represents the king of the animal kingdom, the lion.
 Moreover, it is not easy, but it is heraldic.
 He is depicted from different angles: on four and two legs, sitting on a rock, and walking.
-There is also a variant with a maned head without a body.
-The designers’ styles were also different – from realism to empire.
+There is also a variant with a mane head without a body.
+The designers’ styles also differed, ranging from realism to the Empire style.

 1810 – 1858